simonetravaglini1/simonetravaglini1.github.io/README.md

 ## Work experience

 My work experience has been characterised by occasional jobs to pay for my studies.
 Despite this, I can say that I have had stimulating experiences and learned to adapt to different contexts by working in diverse teams.

-More details can be found on my cv.
+### ABC...
+Sport (seasonal) June-September
+During the summer period between 2020 and 2023 I worked as a sports instructor at a summer centre, with school-age boys and girls.

+### MVS Multivendor Services September 2017 - June 2018
+IT Consultant: Installation of software and operating systems on computers of BancoBPM banking group, order control, picking and preparation of packages for deliveries.
+First level help desk attendant for problems related to hardware, workstation and servers of company PCs

 ## Coding and Data Science projects:
 In this section you can find some projects that I found stimulating and interesting during my academic years